Join the community!

 Once the merge is complete, you should delete the issue branch.

 Exceptions to the Standard Workflow

-In some cases we may use simpler workflows, for example skipping the branch/merge steps and just committing directly to
+In some cases, we may use simpler workflows, for example by skipping the branch/merge steps and just committing directly to

 master.
 Here are a few exceptions: